matrix-org/matrix-rust-sdk/crates/matrix-store-key/README.md

                 └───────────────────────────────────────┘
 ```

-The `StoreKey` has some Matrix specific assumptions built in which ensure that
+The `StoreKey` has some Matrix-specific assumptions built in, which ensure that
 the limits of the cryptographic primitives are not exceeded.
 If this crate is
-used for non-Matrix specific data users need to ensure:
+used for non-Matrix data, users need to ensure:

-1. That individual values are chunked, otherwise decryption might be succeptible
+1. That individual values are chunked, otherwise decryption might be susceptible
    to a DOS attack.
 2. The `StoreKey` is periodically rotated/rekeyed.